Bail Bond Calculator

 Can The Bail Bond Amount Be Reduced?

-Once this motion is filed, a court date is set where the judge hears your case and decides on whether to modify the bail amount originally set for your release.
-In essence, you can modify the end result provided by our bail bond amount calculator by reducing your original bail amount through the court system.
+Once this motion is filed, a court date is set where the judge hears your case and decides whether to modify the bail amount originally set for your release.
+In essence, you can modify the result provided by our bail bond amount calculator by reducing your original bail amount through the court system.

 Can a Judge Deny You Bail?

 Yes.
 A magistrate or local judge can deny your bail for different reasons.
 Bail is often denied in cases where the defendant is considered a flight risk.
 The court may also deny bail in cases where the defendant likely faces capital punishment if convicted for the charges against them.
-Other reasons for bail denial may also include criminal history, a possible threat to oneself or society, etc.
+Other reasons for bail denial may include criminal history, a possible threat to oneself or society, etc.

-How Apex Bail Bonds Became Known for our Large Bond Expertise
+How Apex Bail Bonds Became Known for Our Large Bond Expertise

-As an industry expert, Apex Bail Bonds’ owner Fred Shanks, IV is proud to be one of the few bail bondsmen in the Mid-Atlantic to have posted a $1,000,000 bond.
+As an industry expert, Apex Bail Bonds’ owner, Fred Shanks, IV, is proud to be one of the few bail bondsmen in the Mid-Atlantic to have posted a $1,000,000 bond.

 Whether Your Bond is Large or Not, You Deserve Compassionate Care.
 Call Today to Speak to a Bail Bond Agency That Cares!